Top 3 Bugs That Look Like Earwigs

 Do you know what’s worse than finding one creepy-crawly in your home?
 Finding out that there’s a whole family of them!

-Firebrats are other bugs that look like earwigs and even bear a striking resemblance to silverfish.
-These pests have a similar body shape with three long tails at the end of their body.
-However, they’re usually a darker brown, making them stand out from their silverfish cousins.
+Firebrats are other bugs that look like earwigs, and these tiny pests even bear a striking resemblance to silverfish.
+Like their silverfish cousins, they have a similar body shape with three long tails protruding from their bodies.
+However, they’re typically a much darker brown instead of silver.

 These sneaky bugs lurk in warm environments, like attics, basements, and heating ducts.
 They’re attracted to high temperatures and can survive in areas where other insects cannot.
 And just like silverfish, they love snacking on paper products, fabrics, and other organic materials.